 - Use neat and tidy sentences wherever possible

 - Use subheadings to make the post scannable

-29 words… that’s better as a call to action than a blog post in it’s entirety.
+29 words… That’s better as a call to action than a blog post in its entirety.
 But some bloggers write just like that.
 What you as a reader really want is someone to talk a little about their experience and a lot about your needs, to show they understand your problems and then walk you through the solutions.
 And that dear reader takes a little more than 29 words.

 If you think your blog post is too short, ask yourself what problem does it solve and if it doesn’t solve a problem ask what message does it send.
-If it’s not sending the right message then you might find your blog post is the wrong length.
+If it’s not sending the right message, then you might find your blog post is the wrong length.